 What is an Emergency Dentist?

 As the name implies, an emergency dentist is a dentist who provides emergency dental care to patients.
 Emergency aspects can include abscesses, loose teeth, a chipped tooth, infections, and severe tooth pain.
-An emergency dentist may also offer emergency tooth extraction, endodontic services for pulpitis (tooth pain), periapical abscess (pus near the tooth), and dental fractures.
+An emergency dentist may also offer emergency tooth extraction in Bronx, endodontic services for pulpitis (tooth pain), periapical abscess (pus near the tooth), and dental fractures.

 Emergency dentistry is different from other types of dentistry because emergency dental conditions are rare, severe, sometimes incapacitating, and often pain-causing.
 Emergency visits may also happen on weekends or holidays when regular dentist offices are closed.